Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

     page you will need to register for a Quest account.
-6. You will not solicit or accept "quid pro quo" interactions that may affect policies or cause illegal activity under the regulations and laws set forth by the governing body of the region you are campaigning in.
+6. You will not solicit or accept "quid pro quo" interactions that may affect policies or cause illegal activity under the regulations and laws set forth by the governing body of the region you are campaigning or advocating in.
 7. You commit to giving a best effort to achieve what you indicate you will be doing through the service.
-You'll put forth your best effort to fulfill updates and keep your constituents informed as your campaign progresses.
+You'll put forth your best effort to fulfill updates and keep your constituents informed as your campaign or advocacy progresses.
 8. Sagebrew holds the right to suspend moderation of flagged content and access to council interfaces (Administrator Privileges) on a Quest account for any reason.
 The following are predefined reasons Administrator Privileges shall